argonne-lcf/user-guides/docs/polaris/compiling-and-linking/llvm-compilers-polaris.md

 # LLVM Compilers on Polaris

-This page is not LLVM-based Cray Compiling Environment (CCE) compilers from `PrgEnv-cray` but open source LLVM compilers.
+This page is not about LLVM-based Cray Compiling Environment (CCE) compilers from `PrgEnv-cray` but about open source LLVM compilers.
-If LLVM compilers are needed without MPI support, simply load the `llvm` module.
+If LLVM compilers are needed without MPI support, simply load the `llvm` or `llvm-sycl` module.

 Cray Programming Environment does not offer LLVM compiler support.
 Thus cc/CC/ftn compiler wrappers using LLVM compilers currently are not available.
 To use Clang with MPI, one can load the `mpiwrappers/cray-mpich-llvm` module which loads the following modules.
+* `llvm`, upstream llvm compilers
 * `cray-mpich`, MPI compiler wrappers mpicc/mpicxx/mpif90. mpif90 uses gfortran because flang is not ready for production use.
 * `cray-pals`, MPI launchers mpiexec/aprun/mpirun